Wage & employment contract

 - an assessment of your behaviour

-- Reason for issuing the Arbeitszeugnis (dismissal, change of supervisor, new function, etc.)
+- Reason for issuing the Arbeitszeugnis (dismissal, change of superior, new function, etc.)

 Unia trade union